 For user terminals that use the wideband signals, we have assessed whether or not there are guard band requirements to protect services in adjacent bands at 1980 and 2010MHz.
 These guard bands for the proposed wideband mode MSS type user terminal is dependent on the EIRP, which comes from the combination of transmit power and the antenna gain.
 However, the wideband ETSI standard has a factor (Δp) reducing the permitted out of band emissions for different transmit powers(Refer to wideband EN 302 574-2).
 Dependent on the transmit power; a terminal might need to apply a better ACLR.
 This factor is not present in similar 3GPP equipment standards.

 Due to the existence of the Δp factor, depending on antenna gain the standard may imply different out of band emissions for the same EIRP.
 Therefore, we have assessed the need for a guard band using paired EIRP antenna gain assumptions.
-It is assumed for these assessment of the out of band emissions that a terminal with a radiated power of 40dBm might use an antenna gain of up to 10dB and that a user terminal with an EIRP of 51dBm might use an antenna gain of up to 15 dB.
+It is assumed for these assessment of the out of band emissions that a terminal with a EIRP power up to 39dBm might use an omni antenna with 0dBi gain and that a user terminal with an EIRP of 48dBm might use an antenna gain of up to 15 dBi.

-For user terminals that use narrowband signals we have assessed the adjacent band edge compatibility by assuming that a MSS type user terminal might have a maximum EIRP of 40 dBm (with 10dB antenna gain) or an EIRP 51dBm (with 15db antenna gain) to be capable of communication with the satellite component.
+For user terminals that use narrowband signals we have assessed the adjacent band edge compatibility by assuming that a MSS type user terminal might have a maximum EIRP of 39 dBm (with 0dBI antenna gain) or an EIRP 45dBm (with 15dBi antenna gain) to be capable of communication with the satellite component.
 We have assessed any requirement for guard bands on this basis.